Welcome to our Sentient Beings Project, a family writing project based on one question: “What if your stuff came to life?”

 How our family writing project began

 It all started with a song – specifically “I Am Not Your Broom” by They Might Be Giants.
-Sarah and I have loved that song for years, and it came on while we were driving around town on some errands.
+Ashar and I have loved that song for years, and it came on while we were driving around town on some errands.
 We started talking about what would happen if our own “stuff” would somehow come to life.
 This led us into the idea of sentience, and what it means to be alive.

-This led into all sorts of questions about the implications of that, including sentient rights, and Sarah decided if we had a sentient broom, his name would be Issac.
+This led into all sorts of questions about the implications of that, including sentient rights, and Ashar decided if we had a sentient broom, his name would be Issac.
 She started talking to me about what brooms might do in their free time, what jobs they might like (if “brooming” wasn’t for them), whether they’d wear clothes, what rights they’d have, their life span, and a bunch more.

 When we got home, she grabbed a notebook and started a list, titled…